K-P-creator/RealtimeAudioVis/readme.md

 Stack: OpenGL, GLFW, imgui, kissFFT, vcpkg, cmake

 Toolchain: I use MinGW - your experience may vary if you pick another.

-Visible audio frequencies range from ~ 1Hz - 7kHz

-NOTE this will change in future versions.
-I'm thinking 1-20kHz maybe with logarithmic x scaling...

 I now support three visualization modes - Default, Symmetric, and Double Symmetric.
 These are all implemented by using different geometry shaders.